Alaskan Way: History

-Future
+Redevelopment

 In early 2019, a replacement tunnel for the Alaskan Way Viaduct was completed, leading to the closure and demolition of the old viaduct.
-Starting in February 2019 (when the tunnel opened) and to be completed over six months, the old viaduct was demolished to make way for new development along Seattle's downtown waterfront, including the reconstruction of Alaskan Way itself, which will be completed in 2023-24.
+Starting in February 2019 (when the tunnel opened) and to be completed over six months, the old viaduct was demolished to make way for new development along Seattle's downtown waterfront, including the reconstruction of Alaskan Way itself, which will be completed in 2024.

 In October 2018, Alaskan Way was temporarily shifted west to facilitate the demolition of the viaduct.
 The rebuilt Alaskan Way surface street will consist of up to 8 lanes of traffic along its lower section, including two lanes in each direction for general traffic, one lane in each direction for transit, and two turn lanes for ferry access.
 This new configuration has faced criticism from local businesses and residents; however, the configuration was deemed necessary by city and state transportation officials.

+In April 2023, the central section of Alaskan Way was given an honorary name, Dzidzilalich, which was derived from the Lushootseed name dᶻidᶻəlalič (meaning "little crossing-over place"), one of the Duwamish villages on Elliott Bay.
+The designation was approved by the city council in February 2023 and applies to the section between Dearborn Street and Pike Street.
+It also includes Elliott Way, a four-lane street connecting Alaskan Way near Pike Place Market to Belltown that opened in May.

+The bicycle lanes on the new promenade are planned to end near Pier 62, with a gap to the Elliott Bay Trail at Pier 70 (Broad Street).
+A new bicycle lane on the west side was proposed to begin construction in 2023, but its design was opposed by the Port of Seattle due to potential conflicts with cruise ship passengers using the Bell Harbor Pier.
+A revised design from SDOT to move a portion of the lane near Pier 62 to the east side of Alaskan Way drew criticism from local bicycling activists.
+An updated plan for the bicycle lane, announced in July 2023, would close the lane on days with cruise ship arrivals and departures but leave it otherwise open.
+During days with closures, cyclists would be redirected to a shared-use path on the east side of Alaskan Way for several blocks.

+The new pedestrian and cycle track on the east side of Alaskan Way is planned to be constructed in the former Waterfront Streetcar tracks and funded by a $45 million grant pledged by Melinda French Gates, MacKenzie Scott, the Diller-von Furstenberg Family Foundation, and the Expedia Group.
+Construction began in December 2024 and is expected to be completed in mid-2025; the 0.6 mi protected bicycle lane will require a road diet that reduces the on-street lanes to one per direction.